 Introduction

 God is always on time and there are many examples of people in the Bible, who patiently waited for God to move in their life.
-Abraham is one such man and tonight in our group study we will learn from the life of Abraham.
+Abraham is one such man and tonight in our sermon we will learn from the life of Abraham.
 There are many sermons and studies that deal with Abraham’s bright side.
-For this particular study, however, we are going to consider three mistakes he made.
+For this particular sermon, however, we are going to consider three mistakes he made.

 Read Genesis 15:1-6; 16:1-16